Particular/docs.particular.net/servicecontrol/how.md

 ---
 title: How does ServiceControl work?
 summary: An overview of how ServiceControl collects and processes messages and data from an NServiceBus system
-reviewed: 2022-10-19
+reviewed: 2024-06-27
 ---

-ServiceControl is a background process that will collect and store data and make it available via an HTTP API to ServicePulse and ServiceControl.
+ServiceControl is a suite of processes, deployed as [different instance types](/servicecontrol/#servicecontrol-instance-types), that will collect and store data and make it available via an HTTP API to ServicePulse and ServiceControl.

 > [!NOTE]
 > The ServiceControl HTTP API may change at any time.
 It is designed for use by ServicePulse and ServiceInsight only.
 The use of this HTTP API for other purposes is not supported.